Topological Materials Discovery from Crystal Symmetry

 \section{Topological Band Theory}

-In this section, we will first in Sec.~\ref{sec:bands} introduce the band theory of crystalline solids.
-Then, in Sec.~\ref{sec:introTopology}, we will detail methods through which an energetically isolated set of bands can be diagnosed as topologically nontrivial.
-In Sec.~\ref{sec:introTopology}, we will also address experimentally observable signatures of topological bands in solid-state materials.
-Throughout this section, we will highlight terminology frequently employed in the study of topological materials.
+In this section, we first introduce the band theory of crystalline solids, and then detail methods through which an energetically isolated set of bands can be diagnosed as topologically nontrivial.
+Finally, we address experimentally observable signatures of topological bands in solid-state materials.